kaaengine/kaa/docs/reference/engine.rst

             engine.window.fullscreen = True
             engine.run(scene)

-    To run the game in a 1200x1000 window, using 800x600 frame buffer size, without stretching the frame buffer to fit the whole window size, giving window a title, and setting fame buffer clear color to green:
+    To run the game in a 1200x1000 window, using 800x600 resolution, without stretching the drawable area to fit the whole window size, giving window a title, and setting the clear color to green:

     .. code-block:: python